- Fee assured

 - Spinal tumours

-His interests include the management of brain and spine tumours (including pineal, thalamic and brainstem tumours), hydrocephalus, endoscopy and minimally invasive neurosurgery, the management of Chiari malformations and syringomyelia, neural tube defects (including foetoscopic repair of spina bifida/myelomeningocoele) and the tethered cord, the management of spasticity (including selective dorsal rhizotomy), the neurosurgical management of paediatric neurovascular conditions (haemorrhages) as well as the treatment of the degenerative spine (slipped discs and trapped nerves).
+His interests include the management of brain and spine tumours (including pineal, thalamic and brainstem tumours), hydrocephalus, endoscopy and minimally invasive neurosurgery, the management of Chiari malformations and syringomyelia, neural tube defects (including fetoscopic repair of spina bifida/myelomeningocoele) and the tethered cord, the management of spasticity (including selective dorsal rhizotomy), the neurosurgical management of paediatric neurovascular conditions (haemorrhages) as well as the treatment of the degenerative spine (slipped discs and trapped nerves).

 Areas of interest

 Paediatric and Adult Neurosurgery; Neuro-oncology; Hydrocephalus; Neuro-endoscopy and minimally invasive neurosurgery; Chiari and Syringomyelia; Neural Tube Defects including Fetoscopic Repair; Degenerative Spine; Pineal, Ventricular, Thalamic and Brainstem Tumours; Paediatric Neurovascular Conditions